digitalconfucius/jianyin/README.md

 We considered adding a -w sound for dipthongs ending in o, like bào and hào (baow and haow), but it makes the rules a little complicated to remember.
 We felt that baoy and haoy were good enough, despite falling somewhat short of the mark.
 Feel free to experiment with that on your own.

 In an opposite manner, we thought about simply always replacing the fourth tone with the terminal -h. (e.g. lù -> luh, lèi -> leiy).
 We felt this might be too far of a stretch from how it could be pronounced in English.
 Feel free to experiment with adding this rule yourself.

-# Limitations of the live demo
-The [live demo](https://digitalconfucius.github.io/jianyin/) is currently missing:
-- Word segmentation
-- Homophone recognition

-Please use your own Chinese dictionary to fill in the gap for the time being.

 # Resources Used
 国语罗马字: https://en.wikipedia.org/wiki/Gwoyeu_Romatzyh